-Catalogic ECX in-place copy data management (CDM) for Pure Storage simplifies and automates operation of your Pure Storage FlashArray infrastructure through comprehensive management of Pure Storage FlashRecover snapshots, replication and clones.
-By providing an application- and VM-aware copy management software layer, ECX reduces copy sprawl, simplifies data protection and disaster recovery, and delivers value-adding use cases such as automated infrastructure deployment for Dev-Test or DevOps, including data masking for security.
+Catalogic ECX in-place copy data management (CDM) for Pure Storage simplifies and automates operation of your Pure Storage FlashArray infrastructure through comprehensive management of Pure Storage FlashRecover snapshots, replication and clones, without the need for any scripting.
+By providing an application- and VM-aware copy management software layer, ECX reduces copy sprawl, simplifies data protection and disaster recovery, and delivers value-adding use cases such as automated copy deployment for Dev-Test, DevOps, reporting, etc.

 Catalogic’s in-place approach to Pure Storage snapshot management has significant advantages over alternatives in that it requires no additional infrastructure for the user to purchase and manage, and leverages the existing Pure Storage production environment rather than requiring the creation of a fully redundant environment for the copies of the production data.

 ECX is licensed per storage array, with no additional costs for number of users, databases, amount of storage, etc. Licensing can be perpetual or by subscription.
 A free 90-day trial version is available for testing.

 Watch demonstration videos focused on specific application and file use cases, including SQL Server, Oracle, SAP HANA, InterSystems Caché with Epic EHR and more.

 Catalogic ECX comprehensively supports the full line of Pure Storage FlashArray systems, including the //X10, //X20, //X50, //X70 and //X90, as well as the earlier //M series arrays.
 Because ECX makes use of the Pure Storage FlashRecover copy engine, it takes full advantage of the exceptional FlashReduce data reduction features of the Pure Storage array.
 Pure Storage snapshot copies and replicas created by ECX are automatically space efficient and high performance, without the need for any system tuning.